 Chronic kidney disease or CKD is a problem that affects millions of people worldwide.
-One of the major reasons why CKD is such a big problem, aside from lack of access to healthcare, is that a lot of people are not aware of what are the signs of chronic kidney disease.
+One of the major reasons why CKD is such a big problem, aside from lack of access to healthcare, is that a lot of people are not aware of what are the signs and symptoms of chronic kidney disease.

 By simply knowing the symptoms of CKD, people can seek treatment sooner, which helps manage CKD before it gets worse.